U-Company/tamplar/README.md

 # Tamplar

 Tamplar is service generator.
-This project can to help you control your development.
+This project can to help you control your local development.
 We think, you should development with isolated environment.
 Therefore we creates docker-compose for local debugging and testing.

+Please, don't use tamplar for deployment or other automatically processes.
+This util is used to only for simplyfy development.

 Now, we use [this](https://github.com/U-Company/python-service-layout) python layout.